Zackazt/Ogonek_Website/README.md

 ---
 A post contains a title, a body of text, and an image.
 Once again, I may expand upon these options.
 The subject of which the post will be written will be entirely up to the writer, however I will maintain the right to remove anything that I feel is overly offensive, or illegal.

+### What is Ogonek?
+---
+THE Ogonek is a small tail added to vowels in the Latin alphabet.
+Ogonek is the name of a small orginization that produces for your enjoyment.

+### How can I get involved?
+---
+The development team will remain very small in the beginning so our interest in finding development members, at the moment, is very small.
+We are currently looking for people who will be interested in writers who wish to produce content for this website.

+If you are interested in getting involved in this project, please email me at: zackazt@gmail.com